2021 Atlantic hurricane season: Tropical Storm Odette

 On September 11, the NHC began monitoring an area of disturbed weather over the southeastern Bahamas.
 As the system moved northwestward to north-northwestward, a low-pressure area formed well east of northeast Florida early on September 16.
 Despite the low having a relatively well-defined circulation, convection was disorganized and displaced from the center due to wind shear.
 By 18:00 UTC on September 17, the system organized into Tropical Storm Odette about 175 mi east of the North Carolina–Virginia state line.
 Early on the following day, however, the cyclone was already beginning to lose tropical characteristics due to colder and drier air.
-During this process, its deep convection was consistently displaced well to the east of a poorly-defined center due to strong westerly wind shear.
+During this process, its deep convection was consistently displaced well to the east of a poorly defined center due to strong westerly wind shear.
 The system's circulation was elongated from southwest to northeast and contained multiple low-cloud swirls.
 Odette completed an extratropical transition by 12:00 UTC on September 18, about 290 mi east-southeast of Atlantic City, New Jersey.
 The remnants of Odette retained gale-force winds and continued moving out into the central Atlantic, curving northeastward, before turning southward, making a slow counterclockwise curve.
+During this time, the NHC monitored Odette's remnants for the potential to redevelop into a subtropical or tropical cyclone.
+However, the remnants of Odette failed to organize further, and it succumbed to high upper-level winds.
 Thereafter, a strengthening ridge situated over the northwestern Atlantic caused the remnants of Odette to turn south-southeastward and later to the south-southwest.
 The extratropical low degenerated into a trough on September 27.

-During this time, the NHC monitored Odette's remnants for the potential to redevelop into a subtropical or tropical cyclone.
+In New Jersey, one person drowned due to a rip current.